guyonmatteau/python-solidity/challenges/evm/README.md

-# EVM Challenge

-This doc contains the approach for solving the EVM challenge.

-# Content
+---
+title: Fibonacci
+margin-left: 2cm
+author: Anne Lohmeijer
+---

-## Introduction
+## Summary

 A runtime bytecode of length **39 bytes** is presented to return the Fibonacci number at the index of the input, $F(n)$, starting at sequence 1.
 The solution is obtained by constructing it step by step from opcode blocks.
 The solution has been tested for $n \in [1, 100]$, providing valid solutions with approximate gas usage of $~21K$ gas per call.
 The bytecode representation of the solution is
 ```
 600035600160009160025b818111601c576001019180930191600a565b505060005260206000f3
 ```

-## Initial conditions
+## Introduction

 The aim is to develop the shortest runtime bytecode that can be written for a contract that accepts calldata of length 32 bytes, representing one uint256 (no function selector), returning as one uint256 the Fibonacci number at the index of the input.
 The sequence can start at either 0 or 1.